Are you sick of your pup shredding pee pads? Or maybe you are looking for a way to stop your dog tracking pee through your home.

 What is a pee pad holder and does your dog need one?

 A pee pad holder is exactly what it sounds like.
 It’s a product designed to hold your pee pads in place.
+(If you need great pee pads, check out our Best pee pad review.)

 I’m going to be upfront with you.
 I previously I thought pee pad holders were somewhat of a gimmick.